How to set up webhooks

 Advanced UsageLink icon

 If you plan to continue using webhooks after this tutorial and customize them to your use case, visit our documentation for more information about advanced usage.
-You can find our documentation under this link.
+You can find the documentation under this link.

 Next stepsLink icon